 🪵 Why This Mini Martin Birdhouse Is a Great Beginner Project

 This little build checks all the boxes: small pieces, simple cuts, and a clean rustic look that makes it feel way more advanced than it really is.
+You’ll work with basic materials, learn how to line up small trim pieces, and get a good feel for shaping and assembling a miniature roof.

-It’s the perfect project if you want something quick, affordable, and fun—
+It’s the perfect project if you want something quick, affordable, and fun — without committing to a full weekend in the shop.

 Plus, it looks fantastic once it’s mounted outside.